-I wrote the following up really quickly in response to a post on Reddit some months back, and I thought it might be useful for some here who aren’t necessarily entirely familiar with eschatology and what the various books of the Bible say is to come.
-I didn’t actually cite any scriptural references in that… Continue reading Events still to come
+I wrote the following in response to a post on Reddit some time back, and I thought it might be useful to share on my website as well, for those who aren’t necessarily entirely familiar with eschatology and what the various books of the Bible say is still to come.
+I should say, this is… Continue reading Events still to come